RadiantBlockchain/radiant-node/doc/backporting.md

 When trying to find a patch worth backporting, it's generally a good idea to backport significant refactors or bugfixes.
-This will help clean up the code in the Bitcoin Cash Node repository, fix bugs, and make future backports significantly easier.
+This will help clean up the code in the Radiant Node repository, fix bugs, and make future backports significantly easier.
 Backports are easiest done in topological order of commits.

 Adding remotes for backporting
 ------------------------------

-Before you begin backporting commits, you will need to add an additional remote to your Bitcoin Cash Node repo.
+Before you begin backporting commits, you will need to add an additional remote to your Radiant Node repo.

 For Bitcoin ABC, this repository would be added as: